 "OK, I'm ready, turn on the juice!"
 I yell out.
 The red flare brightens for a moment and the engine blasts on.

-I can taste the light and the heat of the engine, they remind me of cinnamon.
-Superheated atoms carrom off my skin and leave jules of energy, transfer it to me and slow back down to pedestrian speeds.
+I can taste the light and the heat of the engine.
+They remind me of cinnamon.
+Superheated atoms carrom off my skin at some ridiculous velocity and leave their jules of energy.
+They transfer their energy to me and slowly back down to pedestrian speeds.
 My muscles stretch and groan and I feel mass accumulating all over my body.

-Twenty minutes later we're out of fuel.
+The jet engine finally runs of fuel twenty minutes later.
 I push back one of the Furnace panels and exit into the cold night air.
 Gusts of pearl-laden fog rise off my hairless skin.

 "Let's go," my voice shakes the air and a dozen Marines are startled to find their lungs reverberating in unison.